 In the screenshot above, you can see an example of an event that is continued from the week prior.

-- The blue event stripe, above, shows an an example of an event with rounded corners, showing that the event is completed (both beginning and ending) in the dates shown:
+- The event with the title “Mark at Paris Expo” shows an an example of an event with rounded corners on both ends, indicating that the event is completed (begins and ends) within the dates shown.